AXIHIXA/Memo/notes/py/numpy.md

 - Warning
     - `x[(1, 2, 3), ]` is different from `x[(1, 2, 3)]`.
 The former triggers *advanced indexing*, while the latter one equals to `x[1, 2, 3]` and triggers *basic indexing*
     - Also recognize that `x[[1, 2, 3]]` will trigger *advanced indexing*, whereas due to the deprecated Numeric compatibility mentioned above, `x[[1, 2, slice(None)]]` will trigger *basic slicing*
+- Offical documents says that advanced indexing generates *copies*, however, as tested, advanced indexing can also be used to set values!
+WEIRD THING HERE.
 - two types of advanced indexing:
     - *Integer Array Indexing*
     - *Boolean Array Indexing*